g4m817/llm-attention-head-instability/README.md

 - Compare directly with important-head analysis (Attention Tracker) to test whether instability consistently precedes head distraction.
 - Explore whether per-model tuning can be replaced with normalized instability metrics.
 - Investigate whether instability precedes jailbreak *success probability* in the wild.
+- Because the detection of adversarial prompts via instability is less precise and prone to false positives on complex benign prompts, one possible use case is as a routing heuristic.
+Instead of sending every input through a costly guard LLM, inter-head instability could potentially flag only the suspicious ones, potentially saving significant resources for companies deploying such defenses.

 ---